DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/develop/index.rst

 |

-**3. Update linker settings in Visual Studio**
+**Step 3.
+Update linker settings in Visual Studio**

-Navigate to Linker → General, click on the field's dropdown arrow and click Edit, and add the path to the SDK lib directory, which contains the .lib library object files that need to be linked.
+Navigate to Linker → General, click on **Additional Library Directories** dropdown arrow and click Edit, and add the path to the SDK lib directory, which contains the .lib library object files that need to be linked.
+Usually is <path to SLC>/SDK/lib.

 .. image:: images/sdk_guide_4.png
     :align: center